 Show center is the location the Thunderbirds will use to center each maneuver during the demonstration.
-If possible, locate show center in a highly-visible area.
+If possible, locate show center in a highly visible area.
 Examples are on the edge of a runway or the edge of a taxiway.

 - a.
 The show center marker must be in the center of the 12,000-foot aerobatic box with 6,000 feet on each side. - b.
 The show center marker should be a large, highly visible vehicle, a minimum of 35 feet in length: white, yellow, blue, or orange in color (that contrasts with surrounding terrain) with significant vertical development.
-Examples include, but are not limited to: large snow plows, buses, and semi-truck trailers.
+Examples include but are not limited to: large snowplows, buses, and semi-truck trailers.
 These markers should be mobile to allow for repositioning if needed after the Advance Pilot's arrival. - c.
 This marker should be in place for the Advance Pilot's arrival, the arrival survey, all practices, and demonstrations. - d.
 If the edge of the runway is the show line, the vehicles should be placed at least 100 feet (but less than 300 feet) off the runway so as not to interfere with takeoff or landing. - e.
 A NOTAM may be required for placement of the markers if near an active runway.
 Check with the local airfield manager. - f.
 Please arrange the SHOW CENTER marker so it faces PERPENDICULAR to the show line (i.e. the show center marker points at the crowd). - g.
-If the physical center of the crowd (CROWD CENTER) is not co-located with the SHOW CENTER then we request you submit your TFR distance as "OTHER" and use at least 5.5 NM as your TFR radius.
+If the physical center of the crowd (CROWD CENTER) is not co-located with the SHOW CENTER, then we request you submit your TFR distance as "OTHER" and use at least 5.5 NM as your TFR radius.
 This will ensure the TFR encompasses enough room so no modifications to our show are required.
+To the max extent possible, the crowd center and show center should be collocated laterally.